 - Boil the whole potatoes in salted water until they are soft.
 Remove from water.
 When they are cool enough to handle, slip off the skins and coarsely chop them.

 - Heat the first tablespoon of coconut oil in a large skillet over medium flame.
-Sauté the onion and ginger until the onion is golden, about 5 minutes.
+Sautรฉ the onion and ginger until the onion is golden, about 5 minutes.
 Add the coriander, garam masala, sea salt, and turmeric, and right away, the potatoes, peas, and chiles.
 Mash and stir everything around using a potato masher or a large fork, cooking and stirring a few minutes to dry out the potato.
 Remove from the heat, and mix in the lemon juice and cilantro.

 - Shape and mash into 8 patties, about 1/3 cup each.
 I use a cookie scoop to portion the potatoes and pea mixture. (see note)

 - Heat the remaining tablespoon of oil in a large skillet over medium flame.
 Cook the patties until golden brown on both sides.
+Make sure the first side is very golden before you flip them as–these yummy patties are fragile.

 - Serve warm, accompanied by a simple basil and cumin spiced yogurt sauce, and your favorite chutney.